EtorixDev/timelength/README.md

 # timelength
 Inspired by [durations](https://github.com/oleiade/durations) by [oleiade](https://github.com/oleiade).

 A Python package to parse human readable lengths of time, including long form such as `1 day, 5 hours, and 30 seconds`, short form such as `1d5h30s`, and a mix thereof such as `1 day 5h 30s`.
 Includes default relaxed parsing and optional strict parsing.
+Supports custom abbreviations, scale factors, and more.

 ## Installation
 `timelength` can be installed via pip: